 ‘The Promises’ from the program of action are these: “If we are painstaking about this phase of our development, we will be amazed before we are halfway through.
 We are going to know a new freedom and a new happiness.
 We will not regret the past, nor wish to shut the door on it.
 We will comprehend the word serenity and we will know peace.
 No matter how far down the scale we have gone, we will see how our experience can benefit others That feeling of uselessness and self-pity will disappear.
 We will lose interest in selfish things and gain interest in our fellows.
 Self-seeking will slip away.
 Our whole attitude and outlook upon life will change.
 Fear of people and of economic insecurity will leave us.
 We will intuitively know how to handle situations which used to baffle us.
 We will suddenly realize that God is doing for us what we could not do for ourselves.
 Are these extravagant promises?
 We think not.
 They are being fulfilled among us.
 Sometimes quickly, sometimes slowly.
 They will always materialize if we work for them.”

 Practically speaking, the promises are the same.
 Do the 12 steps and change everything, find God, sanity, peace, freedom, fellowship, love.
 Do the commandments and abide in love.
-It’s really the standing-on-the-promises2same thing.
+It’s really the same thing.
 I pray that just for today, no one promises you a rose garden or financial success or an easy platitude to the challenges in your life.
 There are no easy answers and sometimes life sucks—even when Jesus is in your heart.
 Spiritual formation takes effort and, as some one once said, faith without works is dead!
 But when we stay on the path, we get to abide in God’s love and that means that even when it sucks God is there, with us, loving us anyway.

 With blessing and prayer, Rev. Wendy Miller Olapade 5/8/15